-Problem: We’ve been separated for a while and we used to get along pretty well.
-In the last few months, our communication has deteriorated and now we can’t get along at all.
+Problem: We’ve been separated for a while, and we used to get along pretty well.
+In the last few months, however, our communication has deteriorated.
+We now don’t get along at all.
 I need to lawyer up right now, right?

 Remember, no one knows your spouse better than you.
 Not a lawyer, not your best friend, and maybe not even their mother.
-For just a minute I want you to think beyond what awful thing they did during the breakup and maybe even how they treated you towards the end of the relationship.
-How you divorce lays the foundation for the future you are creating.
-And in most cases, lawyering up in the traditional sense doesn’t help that outcome – if anything, it hinders your ability to co-parent going forward or have any type of healthy relationship and it certainly depletes your pocketbook.
-Not that you can’t get legal advice, you can.
-So remember:
+For just a minute, think beyond the awful things they may have done during the breakup and maybe even how they treated you toward the end of the relationship.

 - Don’t act out of anger or revenge.

 - Don’t rush.